-Mitch McConnell Is Trying His Best to Kill Any Interest in the Trial Ahead
+The Senate Trial Will Be Totally Predictable—With One Potential for Surprise

 Benjamin Wittes and Quinta Jurecic: The serious silliness of impeachment

 This isn’t the first time an impeachment trial has been boring.
 In fact, boring is the American impeachment-trial tradition.
 The 1999 Senate trial of Bill Clinton, despite being about sex, was incredibly dull.
-It followed the Starr investigation and Kenneth Starr’s highly-detailed report, which laid out facts that were never subsequently in serious dispute.
+It followed Kenneth Starr’s investigation and highly detailed report, which laid out facts that were never subsequently in serious dispute.
 The trial consequently involved the presentation of virtually no new information and thus had a similar quality to the current one.
 There was nothing new to say, though the Senate deposed a few witnesses anyway—just an argument to be had over whether Clinton’s conduct warranted removal from office.

 Further back, the impeachment trial of Andrew Johnson was likewise tedious.
 A Baltimore Gazette editorial complained that the trial sparked “less interest in the public mind than the report of a prize fight.”
 Representative James Garfield, who would later become president, expressed frustration with how the proceedings were droning on: “Here we have been wading in words, words, words, for a whole week.”
 At one point the British novelist Anthony Trollope, watching arguments in the Johnson trial from the Senate gallery, reportedly fell asleep.

 To the extent that there will be drama in the upcoming weeks, it will turn on John Bolton.
 Nobody knows whether Bolton will end up testifying.
-And nobody will know what he will say if he does—whether it will be “damning to the president,” as The New York Times reported that unnamed former White House officials and people close to the matter had speculated, or whether it could be helpful to Trump’s defense, as Senator John Cornyn stumped.
+And nobody knows what he will say if he does—whether it will be “damning to the president,” as The New York Times reported that unnamed former White House officials and people close to the matter had speculated, or whether it could be helpful to Trump’s defense, as Senator John Cornyn stumped.
 In a time of near-perfect predictability, stemming from near-perfect polarization, Bolton is a wild card—a friend neither to Trump nor to those who oppose the president.
 That makes him a fascinating, if morally suspect, figure against the boredom spread out before us.

 Bolton is interesting, in other words, because he is capable of surprise.
 Among many other things, this is what distinguishes him from the president—who, for all his antics, is brutally, ploddingly predictable.
 Pick a given subject and any person paying attention to the news can write his tweets for him.
 (Witch Hunt!)
-The matter for which Trump has been impeached—his efforts to extort Ukraine into providing him with negative information on Democratic presidential candidate Joe Biden—is itself a remix of the matter for which Trump was investigated by Robert Mueller.
+The matter for which Trump has been impeached—his efforts to extort Ukraine into providing him with negative information on the Democratic presidential candidate Joe Biden—is itself a remix of the matter for which Trump was investigated by Robert Mueller.
 His desire to turn the apparatus of the state into a weapon against his rivals remains unchanged.

-And this is the real reason why the Trump impeachment trial will be boring: the president himself.
+And this is the real reason the Trump impeachment trial will be boring: the president himself.
 There is no real doubt about how Trump will respond to the events of the trial.
 There will be tweets.
 There will be bombast.
-There will be cries of “Presidential Harassment,” denunciations of Nancy Pelosi, and tirades against Chief Justice John Roberts for every incremental ruling that Roberts may issue that doesn’t cut his way.
+There will be cries of “Presidential Harassment,” denunciations of Nancy Pelosi, and tirades against Chief Justice John Roberts for every incremental ruling Roberts might issue that doesn’t cut his way.

 For a man who catapulted the country into only its third presidential impeachment trial in almost 250 years, in other words, the president is actually pretty predictable.
 And his grip over the party has rendered most Republicans predictable as well, incapable of any surprise.
 Trump will react to impeachment precisely as one expects him to react—and the Republican Party will act as though his reactions, just like his abuses of power toward Ukraine, are normal.